GiaPhus/Pandemic-Data-ETL/README.md

 # Pandemic-Data-ETL

-In this project, I'll guide you through designing an ETL (Extract, Transform, Load) pipeline focused on Covid19.
-Leveraging datasets sourced from Kaggle and Github, we'll extract relevant data, perform necessary transformations, and ultimately load the processed data into a data warehouse.
-This pipeline aims to streamline the analysis of Covid19-related data, providing insights and facilitating further research into the pandemic's impact.
+In this project, I will guide you through designing an ETL (Extract, Transform, Load) process focused on Covid19.
+Leveraging datasets sourced from Kaggle and Github, we will extract relevant data, perform necessary transformations, and finally load the processed data into the data warehouse.
+This process aims to streamline the analysis of Covid19-related data, providing insights into the impact of the pandemic.

 ![Covid19](images/covid19.jpg)